Maternal health in Uganda

-Uganda is an African country within the Sub-Saharan African Region.
-When comparing the rates of Uganda to the region Uganda has a much lower maternal mortality ratio, 430 versus 619 deaths per 100,000.
-Sub-Saharan Africa fertility rate is 119 per 1,000 – which is significantly less than Uganda.
 This is suggesting that when compared to other nations in the same region, Uganda has more teen pregnancies and births.
 However, the region averages only 19 seats in parliament, which is much lower than Uganda.
 22.2% of women in the region have at least a secondary education.
 This is significantly higher than Uganda suggesting that higher education for women is more difficult to achieve in Uganda compared to the average number in the region.
 62.9% of women in Sub-Saharan Africa are actively participating in the labor force.
 Uganda seems to have greater participation from women than the region's average.
 Uganda is the average when it comes to contraceptive use in the region suggesting this is an issue of that entire region.
 73.6% of women attend at least one antenatal care visit in the region.
 Uganda's is higher, suggesting more Uganda women take advantage of healthcare services than other women in the region.
 Uganda is also the average for the region in percent of births done with the aid of a skilled attendant also suggesting this is a regional issue.

-The fertility rate in Sub-Saharan Africa is 4.8, which is a lot lower than the fertility rate in Uganda.
+Maternal mortality causes

+In Uganda, the causes of maternal death have changed over time and are generally preventable.
+The leading causes of maternal death include haemorrhage, high blood pressure, unsafe abortions and infections.
+These causes can be explained using the three delays model approach used by most studies examining maternal mortality.